-- Communications Infrastructure-What communications capacity do you have-do you have staff and time to devote to this plan?
+Communications Infrastructure-What communications capacity do you have-do you have staff and time to devote to this plan?
 Who will do the work?
-What budget do you have to do this work? - Overview-What is the status of the campaign for which you will be drafting the communications plan?
+What budget do you have to do this work?

+- Overview-What is the status of the campaign for which you will be drafting the communications plan?
 How has it performed historically, and where do you see it going? - Goals-Why are you launching communications efforts in the first place?
 What do you want?
 What would it take for you to consider the campaign successful?
 What do you wish to accomplish within the next six months?
 The next year? - Target/Target Audience-Who can give you what you want?
 Can you directly influence this individual's decision making?
 If not, who is your target audience?
 Whom do you need on your side to get what you want? - Research-What do you need to know about your target audience?
 How will you get the information? - Frame the Issue-What is this issue really about?
 Who is affected?
 What values does your audience share?
 Can you brand your campaign with a catchy or pithy name or a hashtag? - Message (Message Box)-Message boxes make us more nimble, succinct, and able to respond to reporters' questions while staying on message.
 More information on how to create an effective message box can be found in the "Nailing press interviews" section of this handbook. - Spokespeople-Who are the best messengers to reach your target audience?
 Is there diversity among your spokespeople?
 Are the people/communities most affected by the issue/your campaign represented among your spokespeople? - Tactics-Are there particular tactics you plan to undertake (house parties, press conferences, road shows, non-English media, videos)?
 These can be listed as bullets in the overall campaign communications plan, but please note that most tactics, such as targeted video releases or events, may require their own in-depth communications plan and individual measures of success.
-Please include a timeline.

-- News Hooks-What news hooks or upcoming media moments might be used to amplify your issue?

-Will your tactics provide additional earned-media opportunities?

-- Communications Channels and Outlets-How will you reach your target audience, e.g., print media, online media, door-knocking, newsletters, email blasts, PSAs, etc.?
+Include a timeline with dates, as specific as possible. - News Hooks-What news hooks or upcoming media moments might be used to amplify your issue?
+Will your tactics provide additional earned-media opportunities? - Communications Channels and Outlets-How will you reach your target audience, e.g., print media, online media, door-knocking, newsletters, email blasts, PSAs, etc.?

 - News Media-If you've selected traditional and online media as primary vehicles to reach your target audiences, then you should begin to figure out which outlets would be most appropriate in any given situation.
-Some ways to receive coverage:

-- o News Article

-- o Op Ed

-- o Radio News/Talk

-- o Television News/Talk

-- o Podcasts

-- o Blogs

-- o Facebook/Twitter

-- o Video production/posting

-- Reporters/Media Database-Depending on which type of print and online media you've chosen to pitch, you'll need to decide which specific outlets you want coverage in.
-In many cases, these will be locally based and locally focused outlets, but where relevant and applicable make sure to consider opportunities to amplify your news or event in the national press.

-- Metrics/Measures of Success-How do you measure the success of your communications activities?
+Some ways to receive coverage: - News article - o Op-ed, LTE, and/or editorial board meeting - o Radio interview, radio tour - Podcast interview - o TV interview, satellite media tour - Blogs - o Facebook, Twitter, Instagram - Video production - Reporters/Media Database-Depending on which type of print and online media you've chosen to pitch, you'll need to decide which specific outlets you want coverage in.
+In many cases, these will be locally based and locally focused outlets, but where relevant and applicable make sure to consider opportunities to amplify your news or event in the national press. - Metrics/Measures of Success-How do you measure the success of your communications activities?
 Is it by number or type of media, a specific action that target audiences undertake, or a combination of many factors?
 What are the desired outcomes of your various tactics?

-- Tactics and Timeline-Insert your campaign's tactics into a timeline, from beginning to end and follow-up.